varundeepsaini/MultiThreadedProxyServerClient/README.md

 ##### Limitations ​
 - If a URL opens multiple clients itself, then our cache will store each client’s response as a separate element in the linked list.
 So, during retrieval from the cache, only a chunk of response will be send and the website will not open
-- Fixed size of cache element, so big websites may not be stored in cache.
+- The fixed size of the cache element, so big websites may not be stored in the cache.

 ##### How this project can be extended? ​
 - This code can be implemented using multiprocessing that can speed up the process with parallelism.